 There’s no escaping the fact that as a start-up business you’re bound to be something of a little fish in visibility terms.
 So, now you’re up and running and you have your killer identity and differentiating proposition in place (you’re welcome) – now it’s time to make sure your message is seen and heard…

-To do that, you need to find the online marketing mix that maximises your return on investment – and that’s easier said than done.
+To do that, you need to find the digital marketing mix that maximises your return on investment – and that’s easier said than done.

 It’s not easy choosing when, with whom and how to invest your marketing budget – so here is an overview of your main options.